Transit-Oriented Communities

 Our approach starts with community engagement to help us understand what’s most needed, and our proven placemaking and masterplanning experience is driven to attract development, improve services, expand green spaces and gathering places, and create flourishing, walkable new hubs in neighbourhoods.

-Our process, brought to TOC sites, will result in a community-informed and market viable master plan for each that creates a balance of places to live, shop and enjoy.
+Our process, brought to TOC sites, will result in a community-informed and market viable master plan for each site that creates a balance of places to live, shop and enjoy.
 CMLC’s role is also to engage with capable private developers who will design and build housing and mixed-use developments guided by the master plan.

-3 sites
+3 Sites

 Under Exploration